athosthos/IMC/README.md

-It's a simple page that calculate the IMC.
+It's a simple page that calculates the IMC.